svirtanen/mvmmm/README.md

 # mvmmm: Multi-view mixed membership models

-This if the implementation in R for the posterior inference algorithm for the model presented in
+This is the implementation in R for the posterior inference algorithm for the model presented in

 'Seppo Virtanen, Mattias Rost, Alistair Morrison, Matthew Chalmers and Mark Girolami.
 Uncovering smartphone usage patterns with multi-view mixed membership models.